 There have been no material changes made to valuation methods over the year.
-Our assumptions have been updated to reflect the ongoing impacts of the Covid-19 pandemic on claims development patterns and frequency and severity trends.
+Our assumptions have been updated to reflect the ongoing impacts of the Covid-19 pandemic, inflation and various weather events on claims development patterns and frequency and severity trends.